Tigray forces withdraw from neighbouring Ethiopian regions -spokesman | Law-Order

 "We trust that our bold act of withdrawal will be a decisive opening for peace," Debretsion wrote in a letter to the United Nations outlining the TPLF's demands.
 Ethiopian government spokesperson Legesse Tulu and the prime minister's spokesperson, Billene Seyoum, did not immediately respond to requests for comment.

 Debretsion said he hoped the Tigrayan withdrawal would force the international community to ensure that food aid could enter Tigray.
-The United Nations has previously accused the government of operating a de facto blockade - a charge Addis Ababa has denied.
-The TPLF accuses Abiy of wanting to centralise power at the expense of Ethiopia's regions.
+The United Nations previously accused the government of operating a de facto blockade - a charge Addis Ababa has denied.
+The TPLF accuses Ethiopian Prime Minister Abiy Ahmed of wanting to centralise power at the expense of Ethiopia's regions.
 Abiy denies the accusation.

 Abiy, whose appointment in 2018 brought nearly three decades of TPLF dominance over Ethiopia to an end, says the TPLF wanted to hang onto central power - something the Tigrayan leadership denies.
 Will Davison, senior analyst for Ethiopia at the International Crisis Group think tank, said the TPLF letter represented a "significant opportunity for peace talks".